benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - I've been in the industry for about a dozen years now
 - And I've come to realize that software development isn't just the code you commit
-- There's an equal human element to it
+- There's an equally important human element to it
-- Whenever doing something buy-in is equally as important as the technical approach
+- Whenever doing something buy-in is just as important as the technical approach
-- When difficulties arise, the difference between folks complaining or rallying to find a solution, is buy-in
+- When difficulties arise, it can be the difference between folks complaining or rallying to find a solution, is buy-in
-- We had tried React a couple of times, ran into issues, and people threw out the baby w/ the bathwater
+- We had actually tried React a couple of times, ran into issues, and people concluded "React is no good"
 - So this time, in early 2016, I put together a loooong document to explain why our Frontend Platform team thought we should make the switch
+- And as I said "cuz everybody is using it!" wasn't a good enough reason 😉
 - The rest of the talk is a talk-friendly distillation of that doc

 =====